-Cherries are rich in vitamins, such as A and C, antioxidants, melatonin, and fibers.
-All this nutrition makes them good for human consumption in the summer but can you share these fruits with your pets too?
+Cherries are rich in vitamins A, C, antioxidants, melatonin, and fibers.
+The rich nutritional content of this fruit makes it suitable for human consumption in the summer, but can you share cherries with your pets too?

 Can Dogs Eat Cherries Safely?

 No, dogs cannot eat cherries.
 The cherry flesh, although rich in antioxidants and fiber, can give your dog an upset stomach.
-Moreover, the cherry stem, leaves, and pits contain cyanide – a toxin for dogs when ingested in large amounts.
+Moreover, the cherry stem, leaves, and pits contain cyanide, a toxic substance potentially lethal to dogs when ingested in large amounts.

 Although a single cherry pit or leaf won’t kill your dog, it’s not worth the risk.
 Plus, cherry pits can also obstruct your dog’s intestines, causing gastric troubles.